-From 6 September to 17 October - Sensations don’t happen by chance
+From 5 September to 17 October 2021 - Sensations don’t happen by chance

 “Autumntastic” Culinary Weeks in Serfaus-Fiss-Ladis

 What could be a better time for experiencing delightful culinary moments than autumn?
 The forests are aglow with colour, leaves are falling off the trees and mushrooms sprout from the moss.
 Weighty pumpkins are lying in the fields and are turned into substantial meals in the country’s kitchens.
 Hearty or healthy – pumpkins are an incredibly diverse ingredient.
 Once the colourful season sets in, culinary pleasures are at the centre of attention at the family resort of Serfaus-Fiss-Ladis.
 Tradition, customs and culinary art – that’s what comes to mind when people think of Tyrol.